himmAllRight/himmAllRight-source/content/post/foundryvtt-service-ansible-role.md

 created a systemd unit file to define an application as a service, and configured it to auto-start on my server.
 I've been making a big push to define the provisioning of all my homelab machines/VMs using automation.
-So the last step in setting up my FoundryVTT server is to *automate* the process.
+So the last step in setting up my FoundryVTT server, is to *automate* the process.
-Fortunately, creating a systemd unit file is quite easy to do with [ansible](https://www.ansible.com).
+Fortunately, creating a systemd unit file is quite easy to do using [ansible](https://www.ansible.com).

 <!--more-->

 ## Creating the Ansible Role
-Let's first start by creating a role (if you don't know what an ansible role is, checkout [this guide](/post/ansible-quickstart/) I wrote not too long ago).
+Let's start by creating a role (if you don't know what an ansible role is, checkout [this guide](/post/ansible-quickstart/) I wrote not too long ago).
-Lets start by creating the directories:
+First, create some directories:

 ```bash
 cd roles